Installing Vivado, Vitis, and Digilent Board Files

 Important: Digilent-provided example projects target specific versions of Vivado and Vitis / Xilinx SDK and it may be difficult or impossible to port them to other versions.
 Take care when choosing a version.

-This guide was originally written for Vivado and Vitis 2019.2, and is compatible with 2020.1.
+Note: This guide was originally written for Vivado and Vitis 2019.2, and is compatible with 2020.1.
 The installation process is unlikely to substantially change in newer versions.
-For instructions on how to install older versions, see Installing Vivado, Xilinx SDK, and Digilent Board Files.

 - 60+ GB of free hard-drive space.
-The actual number varies depending on tools to be installed, and parts to be supported.
+The actual number varies depending on the specific tools and device support installed.

 Select the “Self Extracting Web Installer” download for the appropriate operating system.
 Follow the prompts to sign in or create an account for Xilinx's website.
 Once signed in, the browser will download the selected installer.

-To launch the installer, choose the dropdown for the appropriate operating system, and follow the instructions:
+To launch the installer, choose the dropdown for the appropriate operating system:

-- Use Windows Explorer to find the installer executable in the Downloads directory.
+- Use Windows Explorer to find the installer executable in your Downloads directory.
 Double click on the executable to run it.